How Often Should I Water My Dwarf Alberta Spruce?

 Underwatering

 In some cases, Dwarf Alberta Spruce may suffer from dehydration.
 This happens very often in dry and hot summer weather.
-The situation is aggravated if the soil in which the spruce grows is sandy.

 If the tree is well-rooted, it will be able to tolerate a relatively long period of drought (up to 1 month).
 But it will not look beautiful.

-How often to water newly planted Dwarf Alberta Spruce?
+Watering the newly planted Dwarf Alberta Spruce

 Newly planted Dwarf Alberta Spruce should be watered as soon as the soil is 1 inch dry.
 In summer in dry weather, this can be 1-2 times a week or even more often.